jrjfeath/Featherstone_Labs_Suite/README.md

 ## Installation

 - Prerequisites, will prompt for install on first launch.
+Will prompt for immediate update after installation, this is expected behaviour.
   - PyQt5
   - numpy
   - xlsxwriter